Updated June 28, 2019.

 So, just to revisit the retail example we were referring to earlier, we find that mobile retargeting can happen in 2 ways - App-to-App and Web to App.

 With the availability of unique identifiers, app to app retargeting leads to highly accurate targeting and attribution.
-Below is a sequence of events that would happen in the retail example.

 In the web to app scenario, given the lack of SDK-based information, a combination of probabilistic/deterministic methods such as cross-device profiling and fingerprinting are used for tracking and attribution respectively.
 Cross-device tracking is an incredibly complex process that relies on huge amounts of data to identify user patterns across devices and attribute it to a user.
 Fingerprinting redirects a user through a measurement URL that collects publicly available HTTP headers about the device and creates a unique fingerprint.
 A 97% accurate method, device fingerprinting, is the most common method used in web to app retargeting attribution.